 Speak to your provider for other treatment alternatives.
 Even though you were denied from our medical marijuana program, you may still become a primary care patient of ours if you are located in New York State.

 Cross Valley Health & Medicine providers can only issue medical marijuana certifications to medically qualified patients within New York State only.
-The certification process can be done all virtually with your provider.
-Please note that depending on the length of certification generated (3 months, 6 months or 1 year) that each certification is valid up to one (1) full calendar year.
+The certification process can be done virtually, or in-person with your provider.
+Please note that depending on the length of certification generated (3 months, 6 months or 1 year) that each certification is valid for up to one (1) full calendar year.

-Our medically supervised weight loss program is a patient-centered treatment program tailored to the patient’s specific health needs in addressing and overcoming obesity.
+Our weight loss management program provides a non-surgical weight loss option for those looking to lose weight over time.
+Our medically supervised program is tailored to the patient’s specific health needs in addressing and overcoming obesity.
 Our program incorporates the following therapeutic interventions: education focus on diet and exercise, lifestyle intervention and modification planning and prescription weight loss medication treatment.

-Cross Valley Health & Medicine providers are able to provide culturally-sensitive care for our lesbian, gay, bisexual, transgender, and queer / questioning (LGBTQ) communities.
-We take pride in supporting the LGBTQ communities in the Hudson Valley and offer the following services: HIV primary care, mental health care, STI screening and care, HIV PrEP & PEP, LGBTQ sexual healthcare, trans care, vaccinations for Hepatitis C, substance abuse treatment with Buprenorphine.
-For more information about our LGBTQ Health Program, please speak with one of Cross Valley Health & Medicine’s providers for more information.
+Cross Valley Health & Medicine providers are able to provide culturally-sensitive care for our lesbian, gay, bisexual, transgender, and queer/questioning (LGBTQ) communities.
+We take pride in supporting the LGBTQ communities in the Hudson Valley and offer the following services:

-If you struggle with either anxiety, depression, difficulty coping with health issues, relationship issues, sleeping difficulties, substance misuse or support from previous trauma, then please speak with one of Cross Valley Health & Medicine’s providers for more information.
+If you struggle with either anxiety, depression, difficulty coping with health issues, relationship issues, sleeping difficulties, substance misuse or support from previous trauma, give us a call at 845-561-7075 to schedule an appointment.

-In order to receive prescription medication, you must first consult your provider.
+You must be first seen by a Cross Valley Health & Medicine practitioner prior to receiving any medications.
 This can be done by via in-person, video chat or phone.
 If our provider finds you may benefit from a prescription, they will electronically send the medicine to the pharmacy of your choice.
-If you need a doctor’s note, your provider can do that as well.
+If you need a doctor’s note, your provider can do that as well during the same visit.

 In order to have your prescription(s) refilled, you must first consult your provider by either in-person, video chat or phone.
 Our providers, if deemed necessary, will electronically send your prescription refill(s) to the pharmacy of your choice.